 So this year in August 2017, Mozilla is all set to release Firefox 55.
 There one notable change that’s predictable to arrive in the update is the insecure websites won’t be able to get your Geolocation data.
 Why?

-These figures and percentage are not that alarming, yet can’t be ignored.
-A good thing that is happening because of the awareness and these kind of studies is that more and more websites are turning to HTTPS feature.
+These figures and percentages are not that alarming, yet can’t be ignored.
+A good thing that is happening because of the awareness and this kind of studies is that more and more websites are turning to HTTPS feature.